rh-rad-ai-roadshow/parasol-insurance/app/README.md

 If you would like to use Ollama instead, first install/run Ollama on your machine.
 Then do one of the following:

 ## Building the app
-When building the app, run `./mvnw clean package -DskipTests -Dquarkus.profile=ollama` (or `quarkus build --no-tests -Dquarkus.profile=ollama`)
+When building the app, run `./mvnw clean package -DskipTests -Dquarkus.profile=ollama,prod` (or `quarkus build --no-tests -Dquarkus.profile=ollama`)

 ## Running dev mode
 When running dev mode, run `./mvnw quarkus:dev -Dquarkus.profile=ollama` (or `quarkus dev -Dquarkus.profile=ollama`).